Programs & Areas of Interest

-CAST has a variety of programs that help the Government and the public understand the nature and magnitude of evolving terrorist threats against the U.S. and its allies, and forumlate effective responses to the challenge of worldwide terrorism.
+CAST has a variety of programs that help the Government and the public understand the nature and magnitude of evolving terrorist threats against the U.S. and its allies, and formulate effective responses to the challenge of worldwide terrorism.

 Terrorism Research Studies